-Why are we getting dogs when we try to prevent them from doing what dogs normally do more often than not and if we find a lot of things real dogs do inappropriate or even offensive?
+Why are we getting dogs when we try to prevent them from doing what dogs normally do more often than not.
+And why do we find a lot of things real dogs do inappropriate or even offensive?

 Sometimes it seems we consider a lot of the things a dog does as gross, dirty, annoying, or done on purpose to make the humans feel bad.

 Yes puppies mouth, soil the house, don’t want to be alone, eat everything in sight, run away, roll in smelly stuff, chase moving things, growl, smell other dogs bums and bite or mouth.
-They are dogs and that is what they do, even a pugle or an oodle.
+They are dogs and that is what they do – yes even a puggles or an oodles.
 Despite being called designer dogs they are still dogs.
-And don’t be fooled by the cute name, chances that these puppies were bred in a puppy mill environment are high.
-This means these dogs come (in addition to normal dog behavior)with their own set of even more problematic issues.
+And don’t be fooled by the cute name, chances are high that these puppies were bred in a puppy mill environment.
+This means these dogs come (in addition to normal dog behaviour)with their own set of even more problematic issues.

-Our expectations are extremely high, we expect them to fit in with our busy schedule, be active when we want them to be, calm on our terms, eat when we are ready, play when we feel like it and go to the coffee shop because we think it is fun – the dogs mostly think it is rather boring.
+Our expectations are extremely high, we expect them to fit in with our busy schedule, be active when we want them to be, calm on our terms, eat when we are ready, play when we feel like it and go to the coffee shop because we think it is fun – dogs mostly think coffee shops are rather boring.

-I agree that the dog park is fraught with danger and not suitable for every dog, but most dogs love to have some canine friends.
-If the dog is not suitable for the dog park, then this can be provided with a group of canine friends they meet on a regular basis, a good day care or dog walker matching appropriate dogs.
+I agree that the dog park is fraught with danger and not suitable for every dog too, but most dogs love to have some canine friends.
+If the dog is not suitable for the dog park, then socialisation can be provided with a group of canine friends they meet on a regular basis, or a good day care or dog walker matching appropriate dogs.
 To have a dog spending most of their life in the backyard and on the leash does not cater to their needs.
 They need to run, sniff, play, work and have some fun.

 We also expect them to behave like ‘fury humans’, dress them up (I am not talking about a coat when it is cold or bucketing down) but dressing up for no other reason than to entertain us.